Current Dates and Times across the North Asia area

 The only exceptions are Mongolia, which as of 2015, switches to GMT +9 in the summer, and Russia, as its time zones utilize Daylight Saving Time during the spring and summer months of the year; details here.

-When Daylight Saving Time is in effect in an area of North Asia, an individual time bar will be marked with a (DST)
+When Daylight Saving Time is in effect in the area of North Asia, an individual time bar will be marked with a (DST)

 For additional details on world time zones, please refer to this page.